YeluriKetan/dollar-finder/README.md

 # Dollar Finder

-## _FIND the best deals, and save your DOLLARS_
+## _FIND the best deals and save your DOLLARS_

 Dollar Finder is a platform that facilitates sharing of information regarding better priced daily necessities and utilities, so that students can easily share and see deals that will help save money.

 ## Web Version

-Access the latest stable version of [Dollar Finder](https://modest-liskov-638a8a.netlify.app/).
+Access the latest stable version of [Dollar Finder](https://dollarfinder.netlify.app/).

 ## Tech